pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 > Ancient Europeans struggled with fractions because of the use of tedious Roman numerals, so ancient Europeans were weakest in algebra.
-However, when Indian-Arabic numerals were introduced into Europe, four operations in Europe were simplified.
-In addition to a series of simple symbol application. as a result, algebra developed rapidly.
+However, when Indian-Arabic numerals were introduced into Europe, four operations in Europe were simplified. [...
+As] a result, algebra developed rapidly.
 Similarly, China's ancient mathematics failed to form a perfect symbol system and were stagnant because of the limits of the counting rod, resulting in not only a lack of the axiomatic system, but also the absence of symbolic algebra, analytic geometry, calculus and modern variable mathematics in China.
 Naturally, to move forward it was necessary to break barriers and to get in touch with international standards and to forward to symbolic mathematics.
 This shows that the extension and development of any prosperous culture cannot be confined to the boundaries of that nation, and it is hard to create a complete and rich symbol system independently and separately from the influence of other nations and the outside world.

 I think the web should not be confined to print equation layout.
 We should not want to get stuck replicating a limited medium in a much more versatile one.

 MathML is the zombie of web standards.
 Each decade brought 1 additional, differently broken implementation (first Firefox, then Safari, soon Chrome).
-The new cut down spec that will break a lot of content.
-XML people will have "fun" with getting their markup to work on the web in this scenario.
+The new spec for Chrome will render a lot of existing content unexpectedly or not at all, but it will be the author's fault - how clever of them.
+XML people will have even more "fun" getting their content to work on the web.
+(Or, more likely, just continue to use MathJax which just keeps getting better instead of worse.)

 Bugs in those three disjoint implementations are, of course, aplenty; I find a new one every time something forces me to look at native MathML implementations, some are ridiculously bad (wiping out HTML content is one of my favorites) and most bugs go for years without bugs even being filed (remember when Safari didn't draw fraction lines reliably for over a year?
 No, you don't because you don't use it and nobody even filed a bug).

 For the web, the best case scenario is: nobody cares and nobody uses it.
 It will become the new font/center/marquee or whatever.

-Even if the mathml people were interested in moving the layout facilities into CSS, we'll get, at best, something like CSS tables.
+Even if the MathML people were interested in moving the layout facilities into CSS, we'll get, at best, something like CSS tables.
 If you don't know the "joy" of working with CSS tables: to this day they are not able to suitably realize HTML table layout, they were super buggy for the longest time and are still buggy in many edge cases (despite years of active improvements).
 But  most of all: people realized they actually needed something completely different, i.e., CSS grid, flexbox, and container queries.

 Accessibility wise, the shoddy implementations in JAWS and VoiceOver will continue to barely help English speaking blind users.
 Soiffer will try to push his weird MathPlayer clone into every AT so that he can continue to claim patently false things.
 No "intent" in the world will make print equation layout accessible in the sense of the web.
 Nemeth users might eventually get what they want - the rest?
 Not so much.

 In other words, users will continue to find themselves out of luck.
 But hey, "it's a standard".
 They made you beg for it, then they begged you for money (instead of Apple and Google); now you have something you don't want, something that doesn't work and something that cannot work.
 It's what you wanted, a "standard".

 I think MathML (this of course means: its community) is fundamentally not willing and not able to be a positive force.
 It's "MathML or die" all the way.
-The zombie standard continues it shambling walk.
+The zombie standard continues its shambling walk.

 ## interlude